KellzCodes/python_interview/4-Advanced-Programming/README.md

 Most modern day processors have more logical cores than they do physical cores due to a technology called hyperthreading (for intel CPU's) and clustered multithreading (for AMD CPU's).
 This allows each physical core to perform 2 operations at the same time, hence why a 4 core CPU with hyperthreading is said to have 8 logical cores.
 The number of logical cores determines how many operations can be performed in parallel.

 All operations performed by the CPU are a part of a thread and only one operation per thread can be ran at anytime.
 Therefore, a processor with 8 logical cores can run 8 threads at a time, or more specifically work on 8 operations in 8 different threads simultaneously.

+## Python Global Interpreter Lock

+### Mutex

+A **mutex** is a *mutually exclusive lock* that controls the access to a section of code.
+Mutexes are typically used in multi-threaded programs when a section of code should only be executed by one thread at a time.
+If one thread has acquired the mutex, all other threads must wait until that thread releases it before they can execute that locked section of code.

+## Threads

+### Thread

+A **thread** is a flow of execution of your program.
+By default, Python will run your program in a single thread, the **main thread**, which will execute your Python code line by line.

+When trying to speed up certain programs using **concurrency**, many programs choose to run multiple threads at the same time.
+The `threading` package that comes pre-installed contains functions and classes that allow you to create new threads and coordinate them.

+The most important elements of this library are: `Thread` and `Lock`.

+### Concurrency

+**Concurrency** refers to the ability for parts of a program, application or algorithm (i.e., multiple threads) to be executed simultaneously.

+### Mutex

+A **mutex** is a *mutually exclusive lock* that controls the access to a section of code.
+Mutexes are typically used in multi-threaded programs when a section of code should only be executed by one thread at a time.
+If one thread has acquired the mutex, all other threads must wait until that thread releases it before they can execute that locked section of code.

+Thread examples can be found in [13_threads.py](https://github.com/KellzCodes/python_interview/blob/main/4-Advanced-Programming/13_threads.py).

+## Asynchronous Programming

+Asynchronous programming refers to a form of multitasking that allows for faster execution of programs and tasks by dividing a single task into smaller chunks of code.
+This approach makes it easier for a program to process multiple requests at once, allowing the user to make more efficient use of their time and resources.
+It allows developers to create complex software applications with minimal effort.

+In Python, asynchronous programming is based on the event-driven programming model.
+This involves using ‘callbacks’, or functions that are triggered as soon as an event occurs.
+These functions can be used to perform a wide variety of tasks, like making an HTTP request, sending a notification, or even executing some long-running code without blocking the main thread.

+Usually, asynchronous code in Python is directly related to an event loop that needs to be triggered.
+This loop runs continuously and checks for any new events that need to be processed.
+Once an event is detected and the loop is triggered, the async code will call the appropriate callback function.

+Asynchronous Programming examples can be found in [14_asynchronous_programming.py](https://github.com/KellzCodes/python_interview/blob/main/4-Advanced-Programming/14_asynchronous_programming.py).

+# Advanced Programming Assessments

+## Positive Even Squares

+Write a function that accepts any number of positional arguments, all of which you may assume will be lists of integers.
+Your function should filter all of these lists such that they only contain even positive integers and combine all of the lists into one list of integers.
+Your function should then modify the combined list such that it contains the squares of all of the elements and return that list.

+Use a combination of the `map`, `filter`, and `lambda` functions/keywords to modify the lists.

+The solution can be found in [positive_even_squares.py](https://github.com/KellzCodes/python_interview/blob/main/4-Advanced-Programming/positive_even_squares.py).

+## Integer Sum

+Write a function named `integer_sum` that accepts any number of positional arguments, which are assumed to be integers.
+This function should return the sum of all of these integers.

+To handle invalid input (arguments that are not integers) you must write the following decorators and use them to decorate the `integer_sum` function.

+- `flatten_lists`: this decorator should flatten any `list` arguments for the decorated function by extracting their elements and passing them as individual arguments instead of the list.
+For example, if `[1, 2, True]` is an argument, then `1`, `2` and `True` should be extracted and passed as arguments instead of the `list` to the decorated function.
+- `convert_strings_to_ints`: this decorator should convert any string arguments that are valid integers to integers and pass them to the decorated function.
+Any string that is not a valid integer should be removed as an argument to the decorated function.
+- `filter_integers`: this decorator should remove any argument that is not an integer and call the decorated function with only integer arguments.

+You may assume all arguments passed to `integer_sum` will be of type `float`, `int`, `str` or `list`.

+The solution can be found in [integer_sum.py](https://github.com/KellzCodes/python_interview/blob/main/4-Advanced-Programming/integer_sum.py).

+## Generate String

+Write a generator that accepts a string and an integer called `frequency` and generates a sequence as follows:
+`string[0] * frequency + string[1] * frequency + ... + string[-2] * frequency + string[-1] * frequency`.
+Your generator should **not** store this string, it should generate the next element in the sequence each time its `next` method is called.

+You should create this generator in both a functional and class-based way.
+Your functional generator should be named `generate_string` and your class-based generator (a.k.a. iterator) should be named `GenerateString`.

+You may assume that `frequency >= 0`.

+The solution can be found in [generate_string.py](https://github.com/KellzCodes/python_interview/blob/main/4-Advanced-Programming/generate_string.py).

+## Thread Safe Counter

+Write a `WordCounter` class that is meant to be able to count words in large texts, so that a user of that class can quickly calculate how many times a specific word occurs in a string.

+`WordCounter` should implement the following methods:

+- `process_text(text)` should take in a string, `text`, and update the internal attributes of `WordCounter` in a thread-safe manner.
+You may assume naively that `text.split(" ")` is good enough to return the list of words in the passed `text`.
+- `get_word_count(word)` should take in a string, `word`, and check how many times that word has been seen in all the texts that this `WordCounter` has processed.
+If this word has never been seen, you should return `0`.

+**NOTE:** This class must be thread-safe; meaning that many threads should be able to use the `WordCounter` at the same time, and the calculations must remain accurate as if only a single thread was using the instance of `WordCounter`.

+**NOTE:** You may not use the `Counter` class of the `collections` standard library.

+The solutions can be found in [thread_safe_counter_1.py](https://github.com/KellzCodes/python_interview/blob/main/4-Advanced-Programming/thread_safe_counter_1.py) and [thread_safe_counter_2.py](https://github.com/KellzCodes/python_interview/blob/main/4-Advanced-Programming/thread_safe_counter_2.py).

+## Asynchronous Fetcher

+Write a `BatchFetcher` class that is meant to fetch lots of records from a database very quickly.

+Your constructor takes in a `database` object that has an async method called `async_fetch`.
+This method takes a record identifier (or `record_id`) and returns whatever the database has in storage for that record.

+`BatchFetcher` should implement the async method `fetch_records`, which takes in a list, `record_ids`, and should return the list of records corresponding to those `record_ids`.

+The solutions can be found in [asynchronous_fetcher_1.py](https://github.com/KellzCodes/python_interview/blob/main/4-Advanced-Programming/asynchronous_fetcher_1.py) and [asynchronous_fetcher_2.py](https://github.com/KellzCodes/python_interview/blob/main/4-Advanced-Programming/asynchronous_fetcher_2.py).